AaronPingo96/P1.2/README.md

 ## Before
 ![Before](https://i.imgur.com/vntOOMv.png)

-Screen for when the user first steps infront the the mirror
+Screen for when the user first steps infront the mirror
 ## After
 ![After](https://i.imgur.com/ICsh8dA.png)
  When widgets are pressed and full functions are revealed and accessible by the user